-10.3 SWITCHING ON
+10.4 SWITCHING ON

 - Check that all system controls are calling for heat and turn the boiler thermostat to maximum. - 2.
 Switch on the electricity supply to the boiler. - Set the boiler On/Off switch to ON.
 A neon on the switch lights when it is in the ON position.
-The boiler will now light automatically. - Note that the neon lights when the boiler is switched on, but does not necessarily indicate the burner is firing. - Set both the Hot Water and Heating switches to ON.
-The burner should then fire.
+The boiler will now light automatically. - Note that the neon lights when the boiler is switched on, but does not necessarily indicate the burner is firing. - The burner should then fire.
 Open the vent screw on the vent manifold to vent the supply while the oil pump is running - 4.
-Fully open a hot tap and allow it to run for a few moments to vent the internal primary circuit.
-The Hot Water pump will operate and the burner should light within about 12 seconds.
-If the burner does not light and the 'Lock-out' reset button lights, wait for about 45 seconds then press the reset button to restart the ignition process.
-This procedure may have to be repeated during first lighting. - Close the hot tap.
-The burner will continue to fire to heat the primary water in the boiler or primary store until the required temperature is reached.
+The burner fan should start and the burner should light within about 12 seconds.
+If the burner does not light and the 'Lockout' reset button on the burner lights, wait about 45 seconds and press the reset button to restart the ignition process. - This procedure may have to be repeated several times during first lighting. - 5.
+With the burner alight, check the fuel pressure.
+Refer to Section 2.3 (burner settings). - Adjust the pressure if necessary refer to Figure A1-1 in Appendix A1 towards the back of this manual.